 When entering into a relationship, there must be a level of trust for intimacy to take place.
 Trust is the gateway to intimacy; without it, there is no possibility for closeness to happen.
-But when trust is broken, and betrayal shows up, then you must decide that relationship and all others.
+But when trust is broken, and betrayal shows up, then you must make a decision about that relationship and all others.
 Do you use this experience as a benchmark for all other relationships?
 Or do you learn how to trust again after a betrayal?

 The Genesis of Trust